Ryu010101/Ryu010101/README.md

 Music has been my companion for 16 years.
 My journey began on the streets of Sapporo, a path that led me to performing on stages across Tokyo and eventually signing with an indie record label.
 After three years of valuable experience, I knew I needed to forge my own path to create with complete authenticity.
 Today, I run my own independent label, giving me the freedom to produce music that is truly honest and uniquely mine.

 **Music Style:**
-* **A high-energy fusion of Rock, Progressive Metal, and EDM.** I aim to create a unique soundscape inspired by a diverse range of artists, including **DGM, Avicii, BUMP OF CHICKEN, and Mr.Children.**
+* **A high-energy fusion of Rock, Progressive Metal, and EDM.** I aim to create a unique soundscape inspired by a diverse range of artists, including **DGM, Avicii, X Japan, SPYAIR, BUMP OF CHICKEN, and Mr.Children.**

 ## **Hobbies**